Resolve issues with your apprentice or trainee

 Ask for extra support (that your apprentice or trainee is entitled to) from your supervising registered training organisation (SRTO).

 My apprentice or trainee is falling behind with their training

 If training delays can't be resolved with the apprentice or trainee, including discussing with the SRTO, the delays must be reported immediately to us.
 This must be done within 14 days of making the determination.

 Business is slow and I can't meet my training contract obligations

-If changed business circumstances affect your ability to train your apprentice or trainee, you can transfer, extend or suspend your training contact.
+If changed business circumstances affect your ability to train your apprentice or trainee, you can transfer, amend, extend or suspend your training contact.
 Read about making changes to the training contract.